wguanlab/wguanlab.github.io/_pages/about.md

 ---

-> **Lab Mission**: Democratizing accessible, affordable, accurate, and actionable diagnosis wherever and whenever needed
+> **Lab Mission**: Democratizing **A**ccessible, **A**ffordable, **A**ccurate, and **A**ctionable diagnosis wherever and whenever needed

+We are a multidisciplinary team of engineers and scientists dedicated to integrating engineering, biology, and medicine to create innovative solutions for healthcare challenges.
+Our mission is to advance healthcare through research and groundbreaking innovation.
+At our core, we believe in the transformative power of technology to enhance patient outcomes.
+Driven by this belief, we develop cutting-edge biomedical devices, sensors, and systems prioritizing efficiency, effectiveness, and accessibility for all.
+With a passion for tackling complex problems, we continuously explore new and innovative approaches to improve lives.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OTjA034vnD4"
 title="YouTube video player" frameborder="0"